-- [2] Appropriate work is shown, but one conceptual error is made. - [1] Appropriate work is shown but one conceptual and one graphing error are made. - [0] A zero response does not contain enough relevant course-level work to receive any credit, does not satisfy the criteria for one or more credits, or is a correct response that was obtained by an obviously incorrect procedure.
+- [1] $-2,\pm4$ , but no work is shown, and two or more graphing errors are made. - [0] A zero response does not contain enough relevant course-level work to receive any credit, does not satisfy the criteria for one or more credits, or is a correct response that was obtained by an obviously incorrect procedure.